All Episodes

 The biggest disadvantage Democrats have in 243 days is exactly what you said.

-They've only hated Donald Trump for three long years, and people are sick of it.
+They've only hated Donald Trump for three long years and people are sick of it.

-And Donald Trump has fought back, and he's been successful for we the people.
+And Donald Trump has fought back and he's been successful for we the people.

 His biggest advantage.

-But anyway, Ryan, thank you, my friend.
+But anyways, Ryan, thank you, my friend.

 You know, the ones with a lot of gray matter.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Tonight, Hannity exclusively, yes, the younger Joe Biden tapes.
+Tonight, Hannity, exclusively, yes, the younger Joe Biden tapes.

-We report you decide.
+We report, you decide.

 Trump's huge turnout on Super Tuesday.